stereokai/amok/readme.markdown

 ## Description
 Amok standalone command line tool for rapid prototyping and development of JavaScript applications.

 It monitors changes in the file system.
 As soon as you save a file, it is then preprocessed, compiled and bundled as needed, and reloaded in the browser session without refreshing.

-This keeps the application state unchanged while doing live edits.
+This is done trough a debugging session, and keeps the application state unchanged while doing live edits.

 Additional features include a zero configuration http development server, console redirection and code evaluation.